-Do you ever find yourself searching for the factory specifications on your 1979-2022 Ford Mustang?
-Check out LMR's Mustang factory specification guides!
+Do you ever find yourself searching for the factory specifications on your 1979-current Ford Mustang?
+Check out LMR.com's Mustang factory specification guides!

 The beginning of the classic Fox Body Mustang started life in 1979 on the new Fox platform.
 This Fox platform was much more sleek than the previous Mustang II, but borrowed some of its look from European styling making it less like the traditional Mustang of the past.
 Ford shaved the extra weight making this Fox platform 200lbs lighter!
 Offering 4 engine options including the iconic 5.0L 302, 3 different body styles, and a few special edition models the combinations were endless!

 In 1987 Ford debuted its major redesign of the Fox Body Mustang.
 This redesigned Fox received aerodynamic headlights, and a smoother nose.
 Ford offered only two engine options during this Fox Body time period but made the change from speed density to Mass Air, changing the Mustang forever.
 The SVT Cobra and Cobra R also made its debut in 1993.
 Sadly, 1993 was the last year of the Fox Body Mustang!

 After much anticipation, in 1994 the new Sn95 Mustang body style was unveiled!
 This new Mustang Body Style included a running horse in the grille, side scoops ahead of the rear wheels and the beautiful long-hood/short-deck that we have all come to love.
 With the 1994-98 Mustang receiving an all new exterior ford felt it necessary to update the interior as well as the engine.
 Between 1994 & 1998 Ford debuted 3 new motors and a redesigned 5.0L.
 Ford also brought back the highly successful Cobra R in 1995 with an all new power plant!